IBUNHABIBU/GRID-FRAMEWORK/README.md

 ## your support
 Give a :star: if you liked this project

 ## Acknowledgments
-Credits goes to
+Credits go to

-* My mentor for technical assistance.
+- My mentor Tunde Oratade for technical assistance.
-* All Microverse TSEs for their feedback that make me to improve technically.
+- All Microverse TSEs for their feedback that makes me improve technically.

 ## 📝 License
 This project is [MIT](LICENCE) licensed.